ethen8181/machine-learning/projects/data_challenge/README.md

 # Data Challenge

-Predict if a car purchased at auction is a unforunate purchase.
+Predict if a car purchased at auction is a unfortunate purchase.

 ## Installation